Blendify/blender-manual/blender_docs/manual/rigging/posing/editing.rst

 Moreover, the local space for these actions is the bone's own one (visible when you enable the *Axes* option of the *Armature* panel).
-This is especially important when using axis locking - for example, there is no specific "bone roll" tool in *Pose mode*, as you can rotate around the bone's main axis just by locking on the local Y axis :kbd:`R-Y-Y`...
+This is especially important when using axis locking - for example, there is no specific "bone roll" tool in *Pose Mode*, as you can rotate around the bone's main axis just by locking on the local Y axis :kbd:`R-Y-Y`...
 This also works with several bones selected;
 each one is locked to its own local axis!

 When you pose your armature,
 you are supposed to have one or more objects skinned on it!
-And obviously, when you transform a bone in *Pose mode*, its related objects or object's shape is moved/deformed accordingly, in real time.
+And obviously, when you transform a bone in *Pose Mode*, its related objects or object's shape is moved/deformed accordingly, in real time.
 Unfortunately, if you have a complex rig set-up and/or a heavy skin object, this might produce lag, and make interactive editing very painful.